Home > Blog Posts > How to Repair Your Credit Rating In Australia

 Rush Credit Repair

 Unfortunately, there is no such thing as a ‘rush credit repair’ or ‘credit repair loans’.
-The way to improve credit is to simply start paying off your debt.
-The more regular repayments you can make, the better.
+The way to improve credit is to start paying off your debt: the more regular repayments you can make, the better.
 Obviously, life does get in the way sometimes.
 So, if you’re looking to improve your credit score but know you will not be able to make a repayment, it is a good idea to get in touch with your lender or credit card company.
 Often, when given enough notice, you might be able to arrange an alternative repayment schedule.
 It is important to remember, however, that every lender is different.

 Business Credit Repair Companies